Whether you’re thinking about coding as a side hobby or considering it as a new career direction, diving in can be daunting.

 W3Schools is a great resource to bookmark to while your learning to code.
 Each element has its own page, so they are a well known reference for coders who have Googled how to do something and ended up on their website.
 Their resources are clean and easy to understand, and a index on the left hand side of each page offers a complete list of the elements in a given language you may want to explore.
 This kind of learning is great for people who have a basic understanding of a language, and want to refresh their memory or explore more possible functionalities.

 A Free HackerYou Workshop is a perfect option if you’re looking for an in-person learning experience.
 We run free workshops on a regular basis to give people the opportunity to learn in an open, beginner-friendly environment with professional instructors.
 Our workshops will teach you the fundamentals of code alongside exercises that put that learning into action with the end goal of creating a beautiful website.
 Our content is targeted towards beginners and our team of mentors and instructors will make sure you’re always caught up and on track.
 This type of learning is perfect if you like learning in person with immediate help available, and like looking at the bigger picture of building an actual website alongside your lessons.

-No matter why you’re thinking of learning to code, taking a change on a free online course or in-person workshop has no downsides.
+No matter why you’re thinking of learning to code, taking a chance on a free online course or in-person workshop has no downsides.
 At HackerYou, not only will you be able to feel out whether coding is for you, but you’ll be able to talk to real world developers who can give you advice on your learning, your goals, and your career path.
-If you’re interested in learning more or attending a workshop, click below to visit our events page and find the next Workshop and reserve your spot.
+If you’re interested in learning more or attending a workshop, click below to find the next Workshop and reserve your spot.